Skip to main content

 Notification settings

 • Choose how you want to receive updates.
-Available channels include Email, Discord, Slack, Microsoft Teams, Google Chat, Ntfy, Pushover, WeCom, Lark, DingTalk, and X/Twitter.
+Available channels include Email, Telegram, Discord, Slack, Microsoft Teams, Google Chat, Ntfy, Pushover, WeCom, Lark, DingTalk, and X/Twitter.

 • By default, updates are emailed to your sign-in address once per day at 7:30 AM.

-• For the best experience, add a real-time IM (Instant Messaging) channel (e.g., Discord or Slack).
+• For the best experience, add a real-time IM (Instant Messaging) channel (e.g., Telegram, Discord or Slack).
 See the channel setup guides in the Notifications section of the docs.

 Step 5: Sources settings